true-async/php-true-async-rfc/basic.md

 > **Coroutine Scope** — the space associated with coroutines created using the `spawn` expression.

+#### Motivation

+Sometimes it is necessary to gain control not only over a currently running coroutine,
+but also over all coroutines that will be launched within a new one — without having direct access to them.
+This could be the case for web server code that handles requests in separate coroutines
+and does not know how many additional coroutines will be launched,
+or a JobExecutor that wants to manage the lifecycle of running jobs.

+Without such control, the application code loses the ability to resist runtime errors,
+which increases the risk of a complete service failure.

+This is why the **Coroutine Scope** pattern is of critical importance in the context of ensuring reliability.

+The main use cases for `Scope` are:

+1. Controlling the lifetime of coroutines created within a single scope (**Point of responsibility**)
+2. Handling errors from all coroutines within the scope
+3. Binding the lifetime of the scope's coroutines to the lifetime of a **PHP object**
+4. Creating a hierarchy of scopes to manage coroutines in a structured way

+Binding Scope to objects is a good practice that has proven effective in **Kotlin**.
+By allowing coroutines to be tied to an object (this could be a `Screen` or a `ViewModel`),
+it is possible to avoid the error where coroutines outlive the object that manages them.

+For frameworks, it can be useful to be able to control all coroutines created within a `Scope`,
+to apply context-dependent constraints to them.

+#### Scope propagation

 By default, all coroutines are associated with the **Global Coroutine Scope**:

 ```php